Caeph/paperfly/README.md

 ```--no_store_low```: option to throw away low abundance kmers.

- #  echo "--no_controls: option to omit controls.
-If this is used, empty <control> columns are expected."
 ```--miss_percentage <0-100>```: identity percentage for a low abundance kmer to be mapped to assembled profile.
 Values from 0 to 100, default 90"

 # Reference